Posts

 Image

 GPX File of Route : Calleva This is a tour of the Berkshire countryside which starts from Theale Station and ends up at Twyford Station, further down the line to Paddington.
-It links places in the valleys of the Kennet, Loddon and Blackwater but a major focus is the visit to Roman Silchester.
-It starts off on the towpath of the canalised River Kennet (NCR 4) but after that follows minor roads through green, rolling mixed farming country to Aldermaston, Silchester and eastwards.
+It links places in the valleys of the Kennet, Loddon and Blackwater rivers, starting off on the towpath of the canalised River Kennet (NCR 4) but after that follows minor roads through green, rolling mixed farming country to Aldermaston, Silchester and eastwards.
 The exception being a rather tedious stretch through Winnersh on the home straight.
-Zoom In The standout attraction is Roman Silchester.
-In my ‘umble opinion only Hadrian’s wall rivals the scale of these visible remains in the UK.
+Zoom In The standout attraction is Roman Silchester whose visible remains are, in my humble opinion, only bettered by Hadrian’s wall in the UK.
+There are also traces of the pre-Roman settlements here.
 The bucolic Kennet towpath.
-The Duke of Wellington’s Estate at Stratfield Saye, you need to pay to get in.
+The Duke of Wellington’s Estate at Stratfield Saye.
+(You need to pay to enter).
 A rather good Nature Reserve & Cafe at Dinton Pastures The odd oddity.
-On the debit side, you probab
+On the debit si...